LovaszAkos/AFP1_nagyprojekt/doc/Functional Specification.md

 ## General Standards:
 Application must meet the following general standards:

-- ust be easily understandable and easy to use for the customers.
+- Must be easily understandable and easy to use for the customers.
 - Must function in a logical manner for the users.
 - Must use the industry best practices.
 - Must use styles that are consistent throughout the application and within the associated Web site, including: